VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

 ## Current Status

-**Phase:** Project Initialization - Database Setup Complete
+**Phase:** Foundation Setup - S3 Infrastructure Complete
 **Last Updated:** November 2025

-The project has completed PR #1 (Project Initialization), PR #2 (Docker Configuration), and PR #3 (Database Schema and Migrations).
-The database models, migrations, and utilities are fully implemented and ready for testing.
+The project has completed PR #1 (Project Initialization), PR #2 (Docker Configuration), PR #3 (Database Schema and Migrations), and PR #4 (S3 Client and Bucket Setup).
+S3 client utilities are implemented, buckets are created and configured in AWS, and documentation is complete.

 ## Current Work Focus